 But lately, I’ve been thinking about the fact that being the only girl is more than just an honor.
-Instead, it’s an important role that I don’t want to brush off as something that just makes me feel good.
+Instead, it’s an important role I don’t want to brush off as something that just makes me feel good.
 It will have such a bigger impact than just that.

 It’s My Job to Teach Them About Women

 My four sons come to me and ask questions.
 And they expect answers.
 You see, I am their point of reference for understanding the opposite gender.
-And t’s a sweet role.
+And it’s a sweet role.
 But one that matters because I am the one teaching them about what women are and aren’t.
 I am the one they are asking to understand how women think and operate.
 And how and why, at times, we behave so differently from our male counterparts.
 But also act just like them at other times.

 So I want to teach them well.
 Because one day there will be another lady in their life.
-And on that day, I want that lady to know that I was thinking of her when I spoke all about womanhood to my sons.
+And on that day, I want that lady to know I was thinking of her when I spoke about womanhood to my sons.